How well have you organized the planning?

 6. Waste

-The Waste aspect deals with how to avoid wasting time.
+The Waste building block deals with how to avoid wasting time.
 Unnoticed, quite a lot of time is wasted, for example because employees have to wait until they can start a new project or activity.
 A trip that is unnecessary or clumsily planned can also take up a lot of time.

 Waste can also occur because an employee over delivers.
 We often see that technicians just keep ‘polishing’ the end result, while the customer’s requirements have long been met.
 In that case, you could have deployed the employee in question earlier on another activity or project.